jt-gilkeson/FullScreenGallery/README.md

 ### How to use it

-Add SimpleFragmentActivity to your AndroidManifest
+Add GalleryActivity to your AndroidManifest
 ```xml
   <activity android:name="com.jt.gallery.GalleryActivity"/>
 ```